Dog Training for Herding Breeds: Key Differences Between Herding And Companion Breeds

 Innate Traits of Herding Breeds and Its Impact on Training

 Another defining trait is their high energy levels.
 Herding breeds have boundless energy, which comes from generations of working long hours.
 This requires trainers to engage them in physical activities to prevent restlessness.
 Incorporating exercises like running or agility courses proves beneficial.
+Herding dogs are often sensitive to movement and can become overly stimulated by it, which may lead to chasing behaviors.
 These traits demand a training regimen that balances mental and physical stimulation.

 These breeds also exhibit strong instincts for problem-solving.
 Herding dogs were bred to think independently and make decisions on the fly.
 This capability means they often excel in tasks requiring critical thinking.
 It’s important to utilize training that exercises these decision-making skills.
+Self control and a dog’s ability to respond appropriately during training are essential for managing their instincts and ensuring reliable performance.
 Offering problem-solving tasks can enhance their training success.

 The loyal nature of herding breeds plays a major role in their training.
 They form strong bonds with their handlers, increasing training effectiveness when trust is established.
+Herding dogs often shadow their owners and follow them closely, which is a natural behavior for the breed.
 This loyalty can be leveraged to foster cooperative behavior during training sessions.
 Establishing a strong relationship enhances their willingness to follow commands.
 Thus, building trust is vital for successful training outcomes.
+Herding dogs often exhibit spatial sensitivity, preferring to maintain distance from people and objects.

 Characteristic Features of Companion Breeds in Obedience Training